IBM App Connect Enterprise: Overview

 IBM App Connect reduces cost and complexity of IT systems by unifying the method a company uses to implement interfaces between disparate systems.
-The integration node runtime forms the Enterprise Service Bus of a service-oriented architecture by efficiently increasing the flexibility of connecting unlike systems into a unified, homogeneous architecture, independent integration servers can be deployed to containers offering a Micro-Services method of integration, allowing App Connect integration services to be managed by container orchestrators such as OpenShift, Kubenetes and others.
+The integration node runtime forms the Enterprise Service Bus of a service-oriented architecture by efficiently increasing the flexibility of connecting unlike systems into a unified, homogeneous architecture, independent integration servers can be deployed to containers offering a Micro-Services method of integration, allowing App Connect integration services to be managed by container orchestrators such as OpenShift, Kubernetes and others.
 A key feature of IBM App Connect is the ability to abstract the business logic away from transport or protocol specifics.

-IBM App Connect also provides deployment flexibility by not only supporting the ESB pattern but also container native deployments by separating Integration Servers from the ESB pattern which are a lightweight process hosting the integration flows, these Integration Servers and flows can be deployed across containers managed by orchestration services such as RedHat OpenShift, Kubernetes, Dock Swarm and others, furthermore these Integration servers are optimised for container deployments by only loading resources that are needed to run an integration, offering fast start up times with reduced resource utilisation.
+IBM App Connect also provides deployment flexibility by not only supporting the ESB pattern but also container native deployments by separating Integration Servers from the ESB pattern which are a lightweight process hosting the integration flows, these Integration Servers and flows can be deployed across containers managed by orchestration services such as Red Hat OpenShift, Kubernetes, Dock Swarm and others, furthermore these Integration servers are optimised for container deployments by only loading resources that are needed to run an integration, offering fast start up times with reduced resource utilisation.

 The IBM ACE Toolkit enables developers to graphically design mediations, known as message flows, and related artifacts.
 Once developed, these resources can be packaged into a broker archive (BAR) file and deployed to an integration node runtime environment or a container.
 At this point, the integration node is able to continually process messages according to the logic described by the message flow.
 A wide variety of data formats are supported, and may be modeled using standard XML Schema and DFDL schema, JSON and others.
 After modeling, a developer can create transformations between various formats using nodes supplied in the Toolkit, either graphically using a Mapping node, or programmatically using a Compute node using Java, ESQL, or .Net.

 IBM App Connect message flows can be used in a service-oriented architecture, and if properly designed by Middleware Analysts, integrated into event-driven SOA schemas, sometimes referred to as SOA 2.0 and/or deployed as micro-services in container native deployments.
 Businesses rely on the processing of events, which might be part of a business process, such as issuing a trade order, purchasing an insurance policy, reading data using a sensor, or monitoring information gathered about IT infrastructure performance. lex-event-processing capabilities that enable analysis of events to perform validation, enrichment, transformation and intelligent routing of messages based on a set of business rules.

 A developer creates message flows in a cyclical workflow, probably more agile than most other software development.
 Developers will create a message flow, generate a BAR file, deploy the message flow contained in the BAR file, test the message flow and repeat as necessary to achieve reliable functionality.